//this is the mailchimp popup form //ShareThis code for sharing images

 These are to be cared for, respected, and well-informed.

-As I listened to some of the challenges with patients, I started to make some parallel observations on how employees were feeling about the way they were being treated.
-I was a bit taken aback as I thought the patient satisfaction conversation had jumped to my employee survey feedback insight.
-The points raised were identical!
-I could not help but chime in and ask how or why some of my findings were being discussed as the survey was confidential.
 We all looked at each other confused for a moment.
 They shared that the insight was from a recent patient satisfaction survey.
 It was then I realized we had two different surveys going on at the same time, but patients and employees had the exact same concerns and ultimately, needs, which were not being met.

 I realized that what clients and patients wanted was true of employees, vendors, etc. Everyone wants to be cared for, respected, and well-informed.
 Ultimately, all of these themes are essential for any relationship to thrive.
-From that point forward in my career, I worked to embed these themes in all of my employee recognition initiatives and in my personal life as well.
+From that point forward in my career, I worked to embed these themes in all of my employee recognition ideas and in my personal life as well.

 Striving for employees to be cared for, respected, and well-informed will only enhance the chances of a high-performing, positive work culture.